haoeric/haoeric.github.io/_posts/10-04-2016-Learn-how-to-learn-chunk.md

 The best chunks are the ones that are so well ingrained, that you don't even have to consciously think about connecting the neural pattern together.
 That, actually, is the point of making complex ideas, movements or reactions into a single chunk.

-basic steps behind how to make a chunk:
+Basic steps behind how to make a chunk:

 1. **Focus** your undivided attention on the information you want to chunk.
 Your octopus tentacles, so to speak, can't reach very well if some of them are off on other thoughts using up some of the limited slots in your working memory.

 2. **Understand** the basic idea you're trying to chunk.
 Understanding is like a superglue that helps hold the underlying memory traces together.
 You actually understand something is when you can actually do it yourself.